AMReX-Codes/amrex/Docs/Migration/Migration.md

 ## Step 2

-AMRex `migration/2-parray` branch should be used in this step.
+AMReX `migration/2-parray` branch should be used in this step.
 In this step, we need to remove `PArray`, which is a BoxLib class that has been removed from AMReX.
 This step has to be done manually.